Muhozgu/plantid_ai/README.md

 ## ⭐ Support

-If you like this project, give it a star on GitHub!
+If you like this project, give it a star and a follow!